lydstyl/191217-fair-refund/README.md

 # To do

-- sort charges by date
-- edit name charges list
 - setLoading true and false + spinner
 - when loading image hide EDIT or ADD button
 - font Awsome trash for del + for add, pencil for edit, < for back and other buton login sign in sign out
+- CSS

+- fix image after upload add and select other charge
+- edit name charges list
 - settings with 50% percent & currency (useContext & useReducer)
-- CSS
 - useContext & useReducer instead of useState
 - del image when del charge